About PCI Microbiology

 • Molecular microbiology

-The preprints submitted to PCI Microbiol may describe empirical or theoretical studies, and be based on observations from experiments or nature, or previously acquired data.
-They may also report the results of verbal, computer or mathematical models.
+The preprints submitted to PCI Microbiology may describe empirical or theoretical studies and be based on observations from experiments or nature, or previously acquired data.
+They may also report the results of verbal, computer, or mathematical models.
 Studies of methodologies are also appreciated.
 Perspectives, reviews and opinions and comments on previously published articles are also welcome.

-PCI Microbiol recommends only preprints of high scientific quality that are methodologically and ethically sound.
-To this end, PCI Microbiol:
+PCI Microbiology recommends only preprints of high scientific quality that are methodologically and ethically sound.
+To this end, PCI Microbiology:

 • Welcomes reproductions of studies